eclipse-hono/hono/site/documentation/content/user-guide/kura-adapter.md

 weight = 250
 +++

 The Kura protocol adapter exposes an MQTT topic hierarchy allowing Eclipse Kura&trade; based gateways to publish *control* and *data* messages to Eclipse Hono&trade;'s Telemetry and Event endpoints.
 <!--more-->

 {{% notice tip %}}
 The Kura adapter is supposed to be used with gateways running Kura version 3.x.
 Gateways running Kura version 4 and later should connect to the MQTT adapter instead.
 {{% /notice %}}

+{{% notice info %}}
+The Kura adapter is deprecated and will be removed completely in Hono 2.0.0.
+Support for Kura version 4 and later is still available by means of Hono's standard MQTT adapter.
+{{% /notice %}}

 ## Authentication